Yoast/wordpress-seo/readme.txt

     * Prevent empty property='article:publisher' markup from being output
     * Fixed twitter:description tag should only appears if OpenGraph is inactive
     * og:description will default to get_the_excerpt when meta description is blank (similar to how twitter:description works)
+	* Fixes only 25 tags (and other taxonomy) are being indexed in taxonomy sitemaps
 * Enhancements
 	* Changed Social Admin section to have a tab-layout